3.

 Untwisting of twisted blade

-(a) illustration of the direction of twisting of the twisted blade by centrifugal forces; (b) twisted blade with integrated vibration snubber.
+(a) illustration of direction of twisting of twisted blade by centrifugal forces; (b) twisted blade with integrated vibration snubber.

 Radial blades